dkalintsev/Pulse-vTM-CloudFormation/README.md

 ## Outputs

-At present, template produces a single output `vTMManagementIPs` which contains the EC2 instance IDs of the two vTM instances with their public IP addresses.
-An example output:
+At present, template produces a single output `vTMManagementIPs` which contains the EC2 instance IDs of the vTM instances with their public IP addresses.
+An example output with two (default) vTMs:

 `{"i-0eca298092a7df302":"13.126.50.207","i-069922090ffbcc7e7":"35.154.97.237"}`